dislux-hapfyl/pynksh/README.md

 # sh2py
 A different way to manipulate text and build apps using Tkinter, Python and Shell together.

-Shell function mapper that wraps Python syntax as a small tool to write less but more.
+Shell function mapper^ that wraps Python syntax as a small tool to write less but more.

 Demo